darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Records

+Records are mostly used as objects are in most languages.
+Like Dark, they only have fields, not methods, and you use functions to manipulate them.

-A record in OCaml has this syntax:
+A record in OCaml has unusual syntax:

 ```ocaml
 {